jsyang/celestial/src/how-to-play.md

 Note: you cannot land on stars.
 Fighters are affected by gravity from planets and stars.

+#### Landing on a friendly spaceport
+Much like landing on a planet, you must approach the spaceport slowly and aim for the center of the spaceport to trigger the docking sequence.
+Once this is achieved, the spaceport will catch your fighter craft.
+Rearming and repairing aboard the spaceport is much faster than on a planet surface.

 ## Weapons

 - **Cannon**<br>The standard energy weapon supplied by the same power plant that drives